gofynd/fdk-client-golang/documentation/APPLICATION.md

-Review summary gives ratings and attribute metrics of a review per entity It gives following response data: review count, rating average. review metrics / attribute rating metrics which contains name, type, average and count.
+Review summary gives ratings and attribute metrics of a review per entity.
+Use this API to retrieve the following response data: review count, rating average. 'review metrics'/'attribute rating metrics' which contains name, type, average and count.

 *Success Response:*

-success
+Success.
+Check the example shown below or refer `RatingGetResponse` for more details.

 Schema: `RatingGetResponse`